Snorkungen/ubuntu-wordpress-setup-script/README.md

 A script that automates  installation of wordpress on ubuntu.
 Based upon this guide <https://ubuntu.com/tutorials/install-and-configure-wordpress>

+>This script assumes you are using systemd systectl

 ## Table of Contents

 - [Installation](#installation)